-Swtch (2652) starts by loading its arguments off the stack into the registers %eax and %edx (2659-2660); swtch must do this before it changes the stack pointer and can no longer access the arguments via %esp.
-Then swtch pushes the register state, creating a context structure on the current stack.
-Only the callee-save registers need to be saved; the convention on the x86 is that these are %ebp, %ebx, %esi, %ebp, and %esp.
-Swtch pushes the first four explicitly (2663-2666); it saves the last implicitly as the struct context written to old (2669).
+Swtch pushes the first four explicitly (2713-2716); it saves the last implicitly as the swtch+code struct context\ written to \old (2719).
 There is one more important register: the program counter %eip was saved by the call instruction that invoked swtch and is on the stack just above %ebp.
 Having saved the old context, swtch is ready to restore the new one.
-It moves the pointer to the new context into the stack pointer (2670).
+It moves the pointer to the new context into the stack pointer (2720).
 The new stack has the same form as the old one that swtch just left-the new stack was the old one in a previous call to swtch-so swtch can invert the sequence to restore the new context.
-It pops the values for %edi, %esi, %ebx, and %ebp and then returns (2673-2677).
+It pops the values for %edi, %esi, %ebx, and %ebp and then returns (2723-2727).
 Because swtch has changed the stack pointer, the values restored and the instruction address returned to are the ones from the new context.

 In our example, sched called swtch to switch to cpu->scheduler, the per-CPU scheduler context.
-That context had been saved by scheduler's call to swtch (2428).
-When the swtch we have been tracing returns, it returns not to sched but to sched-uler, and its stack pointer points at the current CPU's scheduler stack, not initproc's kernel stack.
+That context had been saved by scheduler's call to swtch (2478).
+When the swtch we have been tracing returns, it returns not to sched but to scheduler, and its stack pointer points at the current CPU's scheduler stack, not initproc's kernel stack.